Information, Updates and Resources on the 2019 Novel Coronavirus (COVID-19)

 RICHLAND ONE CONTINUING E-LEARNING, PROVIDING FREE MEALS FOR STUDENTS

-Governor Henry McMaster and State Superintendent Molly Spearman announced that all South Carolina schools will remain closed through April 30, 2020, due to ongoing concerns about the spread of the coronavirus throughout the state.
+Governor Henry McMaster and State Superintendent of Education Molly Spearman have announced that schools statewide will remain closed for the rest of the school year.

-Also, starting March 30, meals will be distributed on Mondays only and families will be able to pick up a week’s worth of meals for students.
+Meals for students are distributed on Mondays only and families can pick up a week’s worth of meals.
 The pick-up sites and times are posted at richlandone.org.
 We also need parents to complete an online form to provide information to our Nutrition Services team:

 We appreciate your continued patience, understanding and willingness to make necessary adjustments during this time.
-Please remain calm and know that we are here for you.
+Please remain calm, stay safe and know that we are here for you.